nethmi2024/todo-app/README.md

 Reading Tasks:

 View all created tasks listed in the main section of the application.
-Each task displays its description along with options to edit or delete.
+Each task displays along with options to edit or delete.

 Updating a Task: